-- Build an on-going relationship with the Center for Community and Civic Engagement.
+- Build an on-going relationship with the Center for Public Impact.

 "The Office of Service Learning and the Service Learning Faculty Learning Community (SLFLC) offer a wealth of information and experience that allow faculty to benefit whether they are brand new to the concept or have taught multiple service learning courses.
 The Service Learning Faculty Learning Community allows faculty to exchange ideas, discuss projects, provide collegial support, and discuss the many opportunities and challenges that are part of service learning projects.
 For me personally, the first year of the SLFLC was spent developing and implementing a new a course utilizing service learning where students worked with individuals with neurocognitive disorders (e.g. Alzheimer’s disease) in long-term care facilities and adult day health centers.
 While this was not ideal timing for development of a course within the SLFLC, the support of staff and colleagues allowed me to navigate that first course.
 By the second year, I was learning how to incorporate new ideas like utilizing a peer facilitator and examining how I could utilize what I was doing with service learning as not just a pedagogical approach, but also blending research into the course through examining the benefits and challenges of service learning implementation into the curriculum.
 I found my participation in the SLFLC beneficial and would encourage those who are newly interested in service learning, as well as though who have already incorporated service learning into their curriculum, to consider how developing strength in active service learning can benefit their program, department and BGSU’s reputation as an institution that offers opportunities for active and critical learning."